chienyioma/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 # Task 3 - Prints digits 0 to 9
 # Task 4 - Print digit 0 to 9 excluding 2 and 4
 # Task 5 - Print 10 times of digits 0 to 14
-# Task 7 -Draw a straight line using -
+# Task 6 - Draw a straight line using -
+# Task 7 - Draw a diagonal line using \